WPRO-FM: Switch to Top 40

 On April 29, 1974, at 3:00 pm, WPRO-FM changed formats from easy listening, joining its AM counterpart as a top 40 outlet.
 The influential sound and feel of the station's new format was crafted by WPRO-FM's first program director Gary Berkowitz.
 The initial on-air staff included up-and-coming radio luminaries including Big John Bina, Tony Bristol, Tom Cuddy, Daniel 'Giovanni' Centofanti (who celebrated 50 years on the air in April 2024), and Jimmy Gray, in addition to future music industry executives and radio broadcasters including Al Gomes, Vic Michaels, and John Leahy.
 Howard Hoffman, Rocky Allen, and Bruce Diamond would later join the station as its popularity surged.

 Over time, the AM moved toward an adult top 40 direction, adding more information and service features, while WPRO-FM continued as a music-intensive top 40 outlet.
 Capital Cities and ABC merged in 1985, and WPRO-AM-FM were then under the ownership of one of America's biggest broadcasting companies.

 Cap Cities sells WPRO-AM-FM

 In December 1992, Capital Cities/ABC announced that the WPRO stations would be sold to Tele-Media, with the sale being consummated the following April.
-This put the stations under common ownership with WLKW (the former WEAN) and WWLI.
+This put the stations under common ownership with WLKW and WWLI.
 Tele-Media, in turn, sold its stations to Citadel Broadcasting in 1997.
 Citadel merged with Cumulus Media on September 16, 2011.